alesbrelih/docker-networking/README.md

 lrwxrwxrwx 1 root root 0 Jul 29 21:56 /proc/42777/ns/net -> 'net:[4026533088]'
 ```

-From output above we can assume that pids we want are `42777` and `42621` because of net ns sharing.
+From the above output we can assume that we should further investigate PIDs `42777` and `42621` since they share the same net namespace ID.

-2. Enter the net namespace
+2. Enter the net namespace of PID 42777

 `nsenter -t 42777 -a /bin/bash`

 - -t means which PID to target
 - -a means to join all namespaces (we could just target net ns)

 3. Inpect traffic.
-Because we know that communication is happening through the localhost we are interested in loopback interface.
+Since we know that communication is happening through localhost we are interested in the loopback interface.

 ```bash
 ┌──(root㉿kali)-[/home/ales/personal/docker-networking]